larryhastings/correlate/README.md

 ### Why I'm Not Using The Gail-Shipley Algorithm

-A friend asked me if this was homomorphic to the Stable Matching Problem:
+A friend asked me if this was isomorphic to the Stable Matching Problem:

 https://en.wikipedia.org/wiki/Stable_matching_problem